mehmet-tr/cryptographer.py/README.md

 ### Bounty:

-One bitcoin will be paid out to whom so ever can responsibly disclose a method by which the bounty.encrypt can be decrypted without knowledge of the password or key length and within a reasonable time frame on a modern computer (or cluster of computers).
+One tenth of a bitcoin will be paid out to whom so ever can responsibly disclose a method by which the bounty.encrypt can be decrypted without knowledge of the password or key length and within a reasonable time frame on a modern computer (or cluster of computers).